-Lifters, also known as lash adjusters or “tappets,” sit atop an engine’s cylinders and open and close the fuel, air, and exhaust valves for combustion.
-They do so by converting the sideways motion of the camshaft into a vertical motion.
+Lifters, which are also called lash adjusters or “tappets,” are located on an engine’s cylinders and control the opening and closing of the valves for fuel, air, and exhaust.
+They perform this task by changing the sideways motion of the camshaft into an upward motion.

 Car engines have two valve lifters per cylinder, meaning a V6 has 12, a V8 has 16, etc. One lifter controls fuel and air entering the combustion chamber, and the other vents the gas through the exhaust.